GCodec89/100-Days-of-Code-Python/README.md

     - The snake gradually speeds up with each food item collected, increasing the challenge.
 This project is a fun way to practice object-oriented programming in Python and to get hands-on experience with game loops, collision detection, and event-driven input handling.

 Day 28:
 A simple Pomodoro timer built with Python’s Tkinter.
 It uses Canvas, Label, and Button widgets for the UI, and relies on after() / after_cancel() for non-blocking countdown scheduling.
 The program manages state (reps, is_running, timer) to prevent multiple timers, handle work/break cycles, and reset automatically after a full session.

+Day 34:
+An upgraded version of the Day 17 quiz game, now fetching dynamic questions from the Open Trivia Database API.
+Players can test their knowledge with different categories, difficulties, and question types in real-time.
+The project is built using Python and leverages the requests library to fetch data from the Open Trivia Database API.
+JSON is used to handle and process the data, while Object-Oriented Programming (OOP) principles structure the code in a modular and maintainable way.
+The game fetches live questions from the API, allows players to select categories, difficulty levels, and question types (True/False or multiple choice), and offers interactive gameplay with real-time scoring.